OguzPastirmaci/vsts-dockerhub-dockercloud-azure/README.md

 This example walks through the entire end to end workflow of a fully automated deployment of a clustered Dockerized Node.js app to Microsoft Azure using GitHub, Visual Studio Team Services, Docker Hub, and Tutum.

+It also walks through the process of implementing application monitoring, container monitoring, and container host monitoring.

 ![](<docs/media/workflow.PNG>)